1. Home

 1. From the Map Data ribbon menu, select the Add Survey Points command.

-Survey points command
+Add Survey Points command

 2. The Select Survey Points File dialog box will be displayed.
 Now, from the folder containing the supported survey points file, select the desired file type and then click the [Open] button.

-3. The Add Points dialog box will be displayed showing the content details of the selected survey points file.
+3. The Add Survey Points dialog box will be displayed showing the content details of the selected survey points file.

-Add Points dialog box
+Add Survey Points dialog box

 Point Layer Details